VU raises $12M to remove cybersecurity friction from digital experiences – TechCrunch

 VU is one of several startups applying technology to fraud and identity within a global digital identity market expected to reach over $33 billion by 2025, according to Adroit Market Research.
 Companies recently capturing investment dollars for similar technology include Sift, which raised $50 million in April for a valuation of over $1 billion, and Socure, which announced $100 million in Series D funding at a $1.3 billion valuation.

-In the past three years, VU has grown to more than 150 employees and is operating across Latin America and Europe, catering to big name customers like Santander, Prisma, and governments in Latin America.
-The company also opened its first office in New York, where Stranieri expects to grow headcount five-times in the next year.
+In the past three years, VU has grown to more than 150 employees and is operating across Latin America and Europe, catering to big name customers like Santander and Prisma, and governments in Latin America.
+The company also opened its first office in New York, where Stranieri expects to more than quadruple headcount in the next year.

-The company is averaging 85 percent year over year of revenue growth, and he expects that to continue in 2021 with 100 percent growth forecasted for 2022.
-In addition to New York, VU opened an office in Madrid and will open offices in Italy and France, and in the United Kingdom.
+The company is averaging 85% year over year revenue growth, and he expects that to continue in 2021 with 100% growth forecasted for 2022.
+In addition to New York, VU opened an office in Madrid and will open offices in Italy, France and the United Kingdom.

 As such, he intends to use the new funding to hire developers across Europe and in the U.S.